SwissClinicalTrialOrganisation/secuTrial_recipes/automatic_report_export/README.md

 ```
 Note: A detailed explanation of how to set up the server
-      is beyond the scope of this recipe and should be
+      should be discussed with a systems administrator.
-      discussed with a systems administrator.
+      An example can be found below.
 ```
 <details><summary>Click here for more details</summary>
 <p>